Foreign tax credit

-Relevant investment projects up to 2020 (minimum investment of EUR 3 million) that qualify for strategic economic interest and promote the creation of jobs are eligible for tax incentives, as foreseen in the Tax Benefits Code and the Investment Tax Code.
-These are granted on a case-by-case basis under a government contract for a period not exceeding ten years and include a tax credit of 10% to 25% of the investment in addition to exemptions or reductions from property transfer tax, property tax, and stamp duty.
+Relevant investment projects developed up to 31 December 2027 (minimum investment of EUR 3 million) that qualify for strategic economic interest and promote the creation of jobs are eligible for tax incentives, as foreseen in the Tax Benefits Code and the Investment Tax Code.
+These tax incentives are granted on a case-by-case basis under a government contract for a period not exceeding ten years and include a tax credit of 10% to 25% of the investment in addition to exemptions or reductions from property transfer tax, property tax, and stamp tax.

 Patent box regime

-The new patent box regime is in line with BEPS Action 5 (Authorised Nexus Approach) and foresees a 50% deduction of the total income derived from the sale or granting of the temporary use of industrial property rights (i.e. patents and industrial drawings and models), limited by the ratio between the eligible expenses and the total expenses incurred in developing or using the intellectual property (IP)-protected assets.
-The new regime also foresees a 30% mark-up of the eligible expenses incurred with the development of the assets with IP protection, capped at the amount of the total expenses incurred with the development of those assets.
-The regime continues to be applied to income derived from industrial property rights derived from research and development (R&D) developed internally.
+The patent box regime applicable to certain copyright and industrial property rights is in line with BEPS Action 5 (Authorised Nexus Approach).
+The regime foresees an 85% tax exemption on income derived from the use or exploitation of copyright from computer programs as well as registered patents, designs, and industrial models.
+There is a limitation provided by the ratio between the eligible expenses and the total expenses incurred in developing or using the intellectual property (IP)-protected assets.
+The regime also foresees a 30% mark-up of the eligible expenses incurred with the development of the assets with IP protection, capped at the amount of the total expenses incurred with the development of those assets.
+The regime applies to income derived from industrial property rights derived from R&D developed internally.
 Transactions with associated enterprises, including entities resident in black-listed jurisdictions, are excluded.

 Costs/expenses not directly connected with the activities of R&D are excluded from the computation, such as interest or real estate depreciation.

-The applicability of this regime will require a clear distinction in the accounting records in respect of profits, as well as expenses, associated with the IP in order to be able to distinguish them from other source profits and expenses.
+The applicability of this regime requires a clear distinction in the accounting records in respect of profits, as well as expenses, associated with the IP in order to be able to distinguish them from other source profits and expenses.

-This new regime applies only to patents and other industrial models or drawings registered on or after 1 July 2016 and will be in force until 30 June 2021.
+This regime applies to patents and other industrial models or drawings registered on or after 1 July 2016.

 Collective Investment Vehicles (CIVs)

-The taxable profit of a CIV corresponds to the net income of the period, computed in accordance with the applicable accounting standards, while disregarding the following:
+The taxable profit of a CIV is the net income of the period, computed in accordance with the applicable accounting standards, while disregarding the following:

 - Investment income, rental income, and capital gains (unless if derived from ‘offshore’ entities).